VamsiVutukuri/WebScraper/README.md

 # Problem
-It's so obvious for any Front end developers, that they wants to know the code when they see some amazing on the screen. so for those people out there here i present you my Webscraper as solution
+It's so obvious for any Front end developers, that they wants to know the code when they see some amazing on the screen.
+So for those people out there, i present you this Webscraper as a solution.

 # What does it do ?